jaggerharness/fullstack-open/README.md

 # Full Stack Open Course Exercises

 This repo contains work completed for the [Fullstack Open 2023 - Deep Dive Into Modern Web Development](https://fullstackopen.com/en/) course.

-The backend created for Part 3: Programming a server with NodeJS and Express can be found [here.](https://phonebook-backend-render.onrender.com) It is hosted using [Render.](https://render.com/)
+The backend created for Part 3: Programming a server with NodeJS and Express is currently hosted using [Render](https://render.com/) and can be found [here.](https://phonebook-backend-render.onrender.com) The [source code](https://github.com/jaggerharness/phonebook-backend) is in it's own repository.

 > **_NOTE:_**  This work is still in progress and should not be considered a complete solution at this time.